 I finally got a Taiyaki Pan to make my fish-shaped cakes!!

 There are lots of different fillings for taiyaki like chocolate or custard, but the most common filling is red bean paste.
-I used mashed red beans instead of the paste.
-I also experimented with cake flour and all purpose flour and I really liked the texture the cake flour gave.
-It was light, crispy, and fluffy!
+For this taiyaki recipe, I used mashed red beans, but I normally use the red bean paste.
+I also used cake flour instead of all purpose flour to give a lighter, crispier texture.
 You can use milk or water for this recipe, but milk seemed to make it burn easily.
 Be careful not to overfill the pan and keep the heat medium-low.
 Children will love the shape and adults will love the taste!!